Climate of Asia

-The climate of Asia is dry across its southwestern region, with dry across much of the interior.
+The climate of Asia is dry across its southwestern region.
 Some of the largest daily temperature ranges on Earth occur in the western part of Asia.
 The monsoon circulation dominates across the southern and eastern regions, due to the Himalayas forcing the formation of a thermal low which draws in moisture during the summer.
 The southwestern region of the continent experiences low relief as a result of the subtropical high pressure belt; they are hot in summer, warm to cool in winter, and may snow at higher altitudes.
 Siberia is one of the coldest places in the Northern Hemisphere, and can act as a source of arctic air mass for North America.
 The most active place on Earth for tropical cyclone activity lies northeast of the Philippines and south of Japan, and the phase of the El Nino-Southern Oscillation modulates where in Asia landfall is more likely to occur.
 Many parts of Asia are being impacted by climate change.